Top Museums in Lisbon 2025: A Curated Cultural Guide

 For travelers who believe culture includes conscience, this is essential Lisbon.

-Soverra Thought: Some spaces change you.
+Soverra Insight: Some spaces change you.
 This one will.

 9. Museu Coleção Moderna – CCB